THE POWER OF GOD’S WORD

 Another word that is found only once in the KJV of scripture is the word converting which shows that God’s Word can make a change in us and give us wisdom.
 (Psalm 19:7) His Word is perfect and His testimony sure.

-When we trust in God’s Word we are then converted from being a lost sinner to a saved born again believer in Christ.
+When we trust in God’s living Word Jesus Christ (John 1:14) we are then converted from being a lost sinner to a saved born again believer in Christ.
 (John 3:1-21)

 God’s Word is so pure that it will enlighten us or open our eyes to the truth, which rejoices the heart.
 (Psalm 19:8) This is also a word that is only found once in the KJV of scripture.